easybulb/healmate/README.md

 - **Specialist Dashboard:** Specialists can manage their availability, view and approve appointments, and review patient profiles.

 - **Admin Dashboard:** Admins can manage users (patients, specialists) and vet specialist applications.
 They also have access to system-wide settings.

+### Role-Based Navigation
+(Not the same as Role-Based Dashboard Features)

+The navigation bar in HealMate adapts dynamically based on the user's role.
+This feature ensures that users see only the relevant options for their role, improving usability and reducing clutter in the interface.

+- **Specialists**: When logged in, specialists will only see links to their dashboard, profile, password change, and logout options.
+General site navigation like "Home," "About," or "Join Us" will be hidden.
+- **Patients**: Logged-in patients have access to their dashboard, profile, password change, and logout options, while still seeing general navigation links like "Home" and "About."
+- **Admins**: Admins will see their dedicated dashboard link and other relevant options.
+- **Non-Authenticated Users**: Users who are not logged in will only see options to log in or register on the platform.

+This role-based navigation provides a tailored experience for every user type, streamlining access to the most relevant pages.

 ### Soft Delete/Archiving for Patient Accounts
 HealMate includes a soft delete mechanism to ensure data integrity and prevent accidental loss of important user information.
 Instead of permanently deleting accounts, users can request a soft deletion, which deactivates their account while retaining their data in the system.